sdjebali/PaintorPipe/README.md

 Locus IDs are taken into account in the channels.

 ## PaintorPipe_V0.3
-The number of SNP with the best posterior probability can be choosen
+The number of SNP with the best posterior probability can be choosen.
+The `main.py` script was modified to correct the overlapping loci issue.